 Kickstarter Marketing Tip # 1: Product Analysis

 Not every product is a good fit for crowdfunding.
 Therefore, the first task is to determine if your product is appropriate for Crowdfunding.
-Start by exploring the categories and history of the Kickstarter campaign.
-Here you can see the types of business sectors, products, and concepts that have been successful.
-Keep in mind that your idea matches what has already been done at Kickstarter.
-Then, evaluate your product for innovation and interest.
+Start by exploring the categories and history of other campaigns on.
+Here you can see the types of products and concepts that have been successful.
+Evaluate your product for innovation and interest.

-Campaigns on Kickstarter work well with products that are a mix of standard everyday product with unique and innovative features.
-For example, one of the most funded projects so far is a photography bag that takes its benefits, and quality to a new level:
+Campaigns on Kickstarter work well with products that are a mix of standard everyday products with unique and innovative features.

 Innovative products that identify a problem that requires solution always have an opportunity on Kickstarter.
 The Fidget Cube took a fresh and positive look at the benefits of “fidgeting” at work and took advantage of the need that had no solution.

 Is there a story behind your product?
 Is it related to a sustainable society – with a reservoir of revenue you can tap into?
 Do you have a new approach to a problem?
 Will people be eager to tell their friends about it?

 Be unique.
 If people can buy something similar at Walmart, you will not perform well with crowdfunding.